kevinxu993/Collaborative-Filtering/README.md

 # Collaborative-Filtering

-	Designed a program in Java to read data from files with I/O, process them, and print out the result.
+⚫ Designed a program in Java to read data from files with I/O, process them, and print out the result.

-	Developed functions to analyze similarity between pairs of data.
+⚫ Developed functions to analyze the similarity between pairs of data.

+⚫ Built different classes following efficient design principles and patterns, such as publish-subscribe.

-	Coded in Java because Java is good for learning software engineering.
+⚫ Coded in Java because Java is good for learning and applying software design principles.

-	Used Subversion to get used to version control tools.
+⚫ Used Subversion for version control to simulate a software development process.